guidefari/here_hugo/content/book/missing-readme.md

 - Remote requests and responses - histograms
 - Resources pools - you can use guages for this

+---

+## Code review
+> Large reviews might need additional planning.
+If you get a review that’s going to take more than an hour or two to get through, create an issue to track the review itself.

+> Respect the scope of the change that’s being made.
+As you read, you’ll find ways to improve adjacent code and have ideas for new features; don’t insist that these changes be made as part of the existing review.

 ## Evolving API’s
 - Forward compatibility & backward compatibility